andriustheviking/unreal-notes/unreal-objects.md

 - Child class, includes **Match State** and **Multiplayer Matches**

-# Level
+# Map

-> Levels contain other Actors and provide the environment for your game's players.
+> Maps (aka Levels) contain other Actors and provide the environment for your game's players.

 # Particles